 Annual Asian Pacific Islander American Heritage Festival

-Together with the Sandia National Laboratories Asian Leadership & Outreach committee, the museum hosts an Annual Asian Pacific Islander American Heritage Festival, celebrating the cultural traditions, ancestry, native languages, and unique experiences represented among ethnic groups from Asia and the Pacific.
+Together with the Sandia National Laboratories Asian Leadership & Outreach committee, the museum hosts an Annual Asian American and Pacific Islander Heritage Day, celebrating the cultural traditions, ancestry, native languages, and unique experiences represented among ethnic groups from Asia and the Pacific.

 Atomic Bomb Exhibit